aman-dw00/msteams/docs.md

 ## ✅ Troubleshooting

-* Try to Run Jobs in the same Sequence as given above.
+* Try to Run Jobs in the same Sequence as given above. or if required you can run victoriametrics, tempo , loki , otel-operator, otel-collector, grafana  in parallel then run the remaining jobs alertmanager, alertingrules, blackbox exporter, endpoint, datasource, dashboards.

 * If a job got failed Check console output of that job.